adhocteam/homework/provision/README.md

 ### The task(s)

+Generally, your submission should demonstrate good security practices.
+Show us your understanding of security best-practices: TLS/SSL settings in your nginx configuration, how you manage third-party dependencies, and restrict access to sensitive files.

 #### Part one

 Complete the `config/nginx.conf` by writing a `server` directive(s) that proxies to the upstream `application`.